eolesinski/poliscipy/docs/shapefiles.md

 | 28      | Mississippi   | MS     | 6               | 0          | None           | -89.6652   | 32.7509    | MULTIPOLYGON   |
 | 37      | North Carolina| NC     | 16              | 0          | None           | -79.3724   | 35.5415    | MULTIPOLYGON   |

-### Understanding Shapfile Columns
+### Understanding the Shapefile's Columns

-For more information each of the columns in the shapeifle and what they represent we can inspect the shapefile's schema.
-Each row in the shapefile represents a U.S. state or territory and contains the following columns:
+For more information on the columns in the shapefile and their meanings, you can inspect the shapefile’s schema.
+Each row in the shapefile represents a U.S. state or territory and includes the following columns:

 | Column      | Type          | Description |
 |------------|--------------|-------------|